paperli/paperli.github.io/_posts/2018-09-21-land-rover.markdown

     - "/assets/images/landrover6.jpg"

 ---
-Land Rover China was building their manufacturing chain in China.
-In MobiApps, we cooperated with Shanghai team and developed the sales channel system for customers and dealers.
-With our interaction model, service agents and car owners could communicate through instant messaging and managing service booking in hand.

 <!--summary-->

-The clever of the model solved the difficulty of integration of multiple dealer's management system.
-It also improved Land Rover China's control on first-hand saleforce and customer feedback.
+The pair of apps build a direct communication channel between Land Rover car owners and dealers.
+The chat-based apps provide the bi-directional interaction model between both sides and cease the long-time communication problem.
+The system also provides a convenient way to broadcast the brand's message and efficiently manage the booking of services.

 <!--more-->
 ![Land Rover China](/assets/images/landrover1.jpg)

-Land Rover China was building their manufacturing chain in China.
-In MobiApps, we cooperated with Shanghai team and developed the sales channel system for customers and dealers.
-With our interaction model, service agents and car owners could communicate through instant messaging and managing service booking in hand.
+Land Rover China was building its manufacturing chain in China.
+In MobiApps, we cooperated with the Shanghai team and developed the communication channel between car owners and dealers.
+The chat-based apps provide the bi-directional interaction model between both sides and cease the long-time communication problem.

 ![Land Rover China](/assets/images/landrover2.jpg)

-The clever of the model solved the difficulty of integration of multiple dealer's management system.
-It also improved Land Rover China's control on first-hand saleforce and customer feedback.
+The system also provides a convenient way to broadcast the brand's message and efficiently manage the booking of services.
+The car owners can contact dealers directly, and it also means that the dealer can get the first-hand feedback or complain from customers and respond without barrier.

 ![Land Rover China](/assets/images/landrover3.jpg)